granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 We introduce a novel approach to consolidate the embedding strategies of the previous papers with a focus on automation and extensibility, providing the following benefits:
 + Combine the abilities of the above papers (supporting discrete, continuous field types) while providing improved support for nullable heterogeneous fields without requiring a set schema for each "row type."
 + Introduce a unique representation of "entities" and geospatial coordinates.
 We define an "entity" as a discrete input with a finite but impractically large input space, such as a device ID, a login session, a phone number, or a merchant name.
-+ Supports arbitrarily complex field types, such as text, images, video, and audio, by leveraging foundation models to embed field values for each universal modality as required.
++ Support arbitrarily complex field types, such as text, images, video, and audio, by leveraging foundation models to embed field values for each universal modality as required.

 To embed the wide variety of these fields, we have developed the Modular Field Embedding System (MFES) to initiate and route modular field types.
 The MFES manages a set of unique field embedders for each supported field type with extensibility in mind, so embedders for new field types may be independently managed as a "plugin" system.